RobotLocomotion/drake-external-examples/drake_cmake_installed/src/find_resource/README.md

 ## Description

-Simply tests the Drake find resource api from outside of Drake (i.e. finds and loads resources that are part of the Drake install).
+Simply tests the Drake find resource API from outside of Drake i.e., finds and loads resources that are part of the Drake install.

 ## How do I build it?